 It might be counterintuitive, but if you’re going to travel on a budget, you have to know how much you’re going to spend and how much you should save.
 Bear in mind that while planning, you should have an idea of what you want to do, to estimate and even cut from your expenses.
 Let’s put it his way, if you already have a tangible goal you wish to achieve, saving gets easier.
 So, when you find out what you need to save, you can figure out where and when to look for online logbooks loans and how much you have to set aside weekly with your paycheck to cover your dream escape.

-Luckily, one of the beauties of travelling through Europe is the possibility of travelling from one country to another effortlessly.
+Luckily, one of the beauties of travelling through Europe discovering the continent’s hidden gems is the possibility of travelling from one country to another effortlessly.
 Long before going deep into the planning process, take your time to decide which countries you wish to visit.
 Once you have an idea, try to visualize all its destinations on the map.

 Also, you might want to take into consideration the seasons.
 While some activities are more appealing during the summer, others are even better during winter.
 Pretty much like any other seasonal destination, different seasons give Europe a whole different feeling.